Quick Pickled Sweet Peppers And Onions

-If you love recipes that pack a punch of flavor, then Candied Jalapeños, Pickled Cucumbers And Onions, or Pickled Sweet Corn are must makes!
+If you love recipes that pack a punch of flavor, then Candied Jalapeños, Pickled Cucumbers And Onions, or Pickled Sweet Corn are must-make!

-I must admit, I’m not a fan of red peppers, so when I first tried sweet peppers that had been pickled, I became a changed woman.
-What I am a fan of is this “quick pickle” method.
-I know there are some things that you just can’t rush, but you CAN actually get that delicious pickle flavor without going to all the trouble of true canning.
+I must admit, I’m not a fan of red peppers, but I became a changed woman when I first tried sweet peppers that had been pickled.
+I became a fan of this “quick pickle” method with this recipe, then I moved on to pickled red onions.
+I know there are some things that you just can’t rush, but you CAN get that delicious pickle flavor without going to all the trouble of true canning.

-- Pickled pepper and onions are one of my favorite toppings for salads, chili, soup, and pizza.
+• Pickled mini sweet peppers and onions are some of my favorite toppings for salads, chili, soup, and pizza.

 What Is Quick Pickling?